The University of Massachusetts Amherst

 Patenting Process

-If it has been determined that a patent application should be filed on an invention disclosure, UMass will most often begin by filing a provisional patent application with the U.S. Patent and Trademark Office (USPTO or PTO).
-Provisional applications have only been available since 1995 and they allow the University to obtain an initial filing position quickly (e.g. if there is an upcoming publication) and often at a lower initial cost than a non-provisional application.
+If the decision is made to file a patent application on an invention disclosure, we will begin by filing a provisional patent application with the U.S. Patent and Trademark Office (USPTO).
+Provisional applications allow the University to obtain an initial filing position quickly and often at a lower initial cost than a non-provisional application.

-A provisional application also gives the Tech Transfer Office (TTO) a year from the date of filing to market the invention and evaluate the commercial interest in the technology.
-This assists the TTO in determining whether the resources should be expended to file a utility (or non-provisional) patent application.
+A provisional application gives the Technology Transfer Office (TTO) a year from the date of filing to market the invention and evaluate the commercial interest in the technology.
+This assists the TTO in determining whether the resources should be expended to file a non-provisional patent application.

-3. Initial Office Action: The USPTO sends an Office Action to the attorney’s office usually between 12 and 24 months from the date the non-provisional application was filed.
-The Office Action is prepared and issued by an examiner from the USPTO.
-It is the examiner’s job to make sure the specification sets forth what is claimed, that there is no prior art, and that the invention is useful and not obvious.
-The Office Action sets forth the examiner’s objections including prior art concerns and reasons for believing the claims to the invention are anticipated or obvious.
+Office Actions: The USPTO issues the first Office Action between 12 and 24 months from the date the non-provisional application is filed.
+Subsequent Office Actions are issued until a Final Office Action is issued.
+The Office Actions are prepared and issued by an examiner from the USPTO.
+It is the examiner’s job to make sure the specification sets forth what is claimed in the application, that there is no prior art, and that the invention is useful and not obvious.
+The Office Actions set forth the examiner’s objections including prior art concerns and reasons for believing the claims to the invention are anticipated or obvious.
 Within 3 months from the date of the Office Action, a response must be submitted to the examiner’s objections.
-The TTO will usually contact the inventors for their input in order to prepare a response to the Office Action.
+The TTO or attorney may contact the inventors for their input to prepare the response to the Office Action.